Are you looking for a Taipei hotel recommendation? Do you want to stay in one of the best hotels in Taipei?

-Every day from 5:30pm to 7:30pm there is a Happy Hour with cocktails, wine and other drinks free of charge.
-Small snacks as well as a speciality of the day are offered as well.
+Every day from 5:30 pm to 7:30 pm, there is a Happy Hour with cocktails, wine, and other drinks free of charge.
+Small snacks, as well as a specialty of the day, are offered as well.

-For breakfast Horizon Club guests have the choice of eating in the Cafe at Far Eastern or the Horizon Club Lounge.
+Horizon Club guests can choose between eating in the Cafe at Far Eastern or the Horizon Club Lounge for breakfast.
 I preferred to have my breakfast at the Horizon Club Lounge.

-The buffet is smaller than at the big breakfast restaurant however the atmosphere is more quiet and personal.
+The buffet is smaller than at the big breakfast restaurant; however, the atmosphere is quieter and more personal.

-The buffet offers amongst others fresh fruits, different juices, tasty salmon and bread as well as a different soup every day.
-Besides the buffet guest can also choose one dish á la cart and I actually did not miss anything.
+The buffet offers, amongst others, fresh fruits, different juices, tasty salmon and bread, and a different soup every day.
+Besides the buffet, guests can also choose one dish á la cart, and I did not miss anything.

 Other Restaurants and Bars at Shangri-La Taipei

-Other places to dine at the Shangri-La Taipei include:
+Other places to dine in the Shangri-La Taipei include:

-- Lobby Court: located on level 1 and serving snacks, drinks and afternoon tea.
+- Lobby Court: located on level 1 and serves snacks, drinks, and afternoon tea.

-- The Cake Room: located on level 1 and serving bread, cakes and pastries.
+- The Cake Room: located on level 1 and serves bread, cakes, and pastries.

-- Cafe at Far Eastern: located on level 6 and serving a buffet breakfast as well as an Asian and Western buffet for other meals.
+- Cafe at Far Eastern: located on level 6 and serving a buffet breakfast and an Asian and Western buffet for other meals.

 - Li Bai Lounge: located on level 6 and serving snacks and drinks.

-- ibuki by Takagi Kazuo: located on level 7 and serving Kyoto Kaiseki, Teppanyaki, Nigiri and Tempura.
-This is a fantastic restaurant and operated in accordance with Michelin standards.
+- Ibuki by Takagi Kazuo: located on level 7 and serving Kyoto Kaiseki, Teppanyaki, Nigiri, and Tempura.
+This is a fantastic restaurant and operates following Michelin standards.